 Minority enrollment is 15% of the student body (majority Hispanic), which is lower than the Massachusetts state average of 43% (majority Hispanic).

 - Overall Testing Rank: Top 30% in MA

 - Source: National Center for Education Statistics (NCES), MA Dept. of Education

 Glover ranks among the top 20% of public schools in Massachusetts for:

 Reading/Language Arts Proficiency

-Glover's student population of 370 students has grown by 6% over five school years.
+Glover's student population of 340 students has stayed relatively flat over five school years.

 Total Classroom Teachers

 Glover is ranked within the top 30% of all 1,644 schools in Massachusetts (based off of combined math and reading proficiency testing data) for the 2020-21 school year.